openstack-charmers/openstack-community/openstack-api-charm-creation-guide.md

 This guide will walk the creation of a basic charm for the Openstack Congress service.
 [Congress Info](https://wiki.openstack.org/wiki/Congress).
-The charm will use prewritten Openstack [layers and interfaces](https://github.com/openstack-charmers) Once the charm is written it will be compose using [charm tools](https://github.com/juju/charm-tools/).
+The charm will use prewritten Openstack [layers and interfaces](https://github.com/openstack-charmers) Once the charm is written it will be composed using [charm tools](https://github.com/juju/charm-tools/).

 The Congress service needs to register endpoints with Keystone.
 It needs a service username and password and it also needs a MySQL backend to store its schema.